BibliothecaDAO/master-scroll/docs/economics/nexus.md

 ### The $LORDS must flow

-$LORDS are emitted via settling of Realms beginning with epoch 0.
-These are set at 25 per day and decrease slowly overtime to balance inflation with growth, with the total distribution taking a minimum of 3 years.
+$LORDS are emitted via Realm Lords defeating [Goblin Towns](/docs/game/goblin-towns.md).
+These are set at 25 per day/victory and decrease slowly overtime to balance inflation with growth, with the total distribution taking a minimum of 7 years.

 As a holder, you have to make a choice where to store your $LORDS which are outlined below.